2018: What Are The Key Insurance Policies You Should Get in Singapore?

 Further Reading: More On Each Policy Type

-- Term Life: This is a purely coverage focused product, where all your monthly/yearly premiums go into coverage, so at the end of 65 years old, you are no longer covered and there is no cash component to this
+- Term Life: This is a purely coverage focused product, where all your monthly/yearly premiums go into coverage, so at the end of 65 years old, you are no longer covered and there is no cash component to this.
+This is what most savvy people recommend because they know how to use the excess cash saved to invest for better returns

 - Whole Life: This is a mix of coverage product and savings component tied to it, where there is a cash value associated with your policy